Georgian Liverpool and the Slave Trade

 West Africa to America – The enslaved Africans were shipped across the Atlantic Ocean to the Caribbean and North and South America to work as unpaid slaves.
 The journey usually took six to eight weeks.
 Conditions on-board were terrible and many died.

-Liverpool’s played a huge part in the slave trade, but it did not play as big a part in Liverpool’s own history.
-It is thought only 10-30% of the ships leaving Liverpool during the period were actually destined for Africa.
+Liverpool played a huge part in the slave trade, but it did not play as big a part in Liverpool’s own history.
+The idea that Liverpool was 'founded on slavery' is a modern-day myth.

-By the end of the 1700’s Liverpool lead the way to abolish the African slave trade.
+At the end of the 1700s, some Liverpool men called to abolish the African slave trade.
 It took the courage of Liverpool politician William Roscoe to stand up and call for an end to British ships involvement with it.

 The 1700s are generally known as the Georgian Period (after King George).
 They saw huge changes for the country and Georgian Liverpool in particular.
 It's population grew from 5,000 in 1700 to 80,000 in 1800.